Samler-Lee/registry-proxy/README_en.md

 - Support for multiple upstream
 - Support for private registry login authentication
+- Support for full-path proxy (proxy push operations and more)
 - No disk caching, friendly to devices with limited disk capacity
 - Low memory consumption
 - Support for Let's Encrypt automatic certificate management